bruml2/bruml2.github.io/about/index.md

 up additional information.
 To experience the interactivity, you need to display the timeline on it's own web page.)

-Here's a static version of the
+Below is a static version of the
 [Overview timeline](ruml.com/thehebrewbible/timelines/overview.html) which focuses on what might be called the "background context" during the period covered and the events which led to the following context.
 I call these contexts "eras" although